biolab/orange3/doc/visual-programming/source/widgets/unsupervised/louvainclustering.rst

 Example
 -------

-*Louvain Clustering* converts the dataset into a graph, where it finds highly interconected nodes.
+*Louvain Clustering* converts the dataset into a graph, where it finds highly interconnected nodes.
 We can visualize the graph itself using the *Network Explorer* from the Network addon.

 .. figure:: images/Louvain-Example.png